Best HydraFacial in Bangalore | Augusté Skin Facial Bangalore

 Other possible conditions include:

-• Hyperpigmentation from sun damage or friction
+• Hyperpigmentation from sun exposure or friction

 • Post-inflammatory marks from rashes or infections